 Basis of Presentation.
 These condensed consolidated financial statements include the accounts of A. H. Belo and its subsidiaries and were prepared in accordance with United States Generally Accepted Accounting Principles ("GAAP") for interim financial information and in accordance with the Securities and Exchange Commission's ("SEC") instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.
 In the opinion of management, all adjustments considered necessary for a fair presentation are included.
 Transactions between the consolidated companies are eliminated and noncontrolling interests in less than wholly-owned subsidiaries were reflected in the consolidated financial statements.
-These condensed consolidated financial statements and active and is thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.
+These condensed consolidated financial statements should be read in conjunction with the audited financial statements and footnotes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.
 Operating results for the three and six months ended June 30, 2014, may not be necessarily indicative of the results that may be expected for the year ending December 31, 2014.
 All dollar amounts are presented in thousands, except per share amounts, unless the context requires otherwise.